google/zetasql/docs/mathematical_functions.md

 **Description**

 Computes absolute value.
-Returns an error if the argument is an integer and the output value cannot be represented as the same type; this happens only for the largest negative input value, which has no positive representation.
+Returns an error if the argument is an integer and the output value can't be represented as the same type; this happens only for the largest negative input value, which has no positive representation.

 <table>